 Social media for biotech companies is still a very new space to be in.
-With a lot of negative feedback and disgruntle users, most biotech companies have avoided these social networks all together.
+With a lot of negative feedback and disgruntled users, most biotech companies have avoided these social networks altogether.

-But to be relevant, many biotech companies have realised that they need to use relevant tools and people.
-With young leadership in social media teams, the following companies social media platforms have thrived and become excellent examples of what to do to create engagement and awareness online.
+But to be relevant, many biotech companies have realized that they need to use appropriate tools and people.
+With young leadership in social media teams, the following companies’ social media platforms have thrived and become excellent examples of what to do to create engagement and awareness online.

 Together with its partners, Boehringer Ingelheim objectives and beliefs can be summed up in a single phrase: Value through innovation.
 This central concept has become the corporate vision of the brand, and together with its corporate culture, this biotech company aims to lead and learn in the industry of healthcare and biotechnology.

 Led by two young millennial women – Patricia Alves and Jaclyn Fonteyne – Boehringer’s social strategy has a strong backing up the corporate chain.
 Since 2013, when both women started working for the biotech company, they have developed a tweet chat with specific topics and hashtags, including #COPDchat and #ChatAFib.

 The chats gained significant first-mover media attention–including a selected case study by Twitter itself, highlighting it as a good business practice.